StuffJackMakes/Particle-Vector-Art/README.md

 #### `magnitudeController`

 - `magnitudeController.noiseOffset`: A __non-zero__ multiplicative offset for noise calculations used so that this controller's noise values are different from other controllers.
 Each controller with the same offset will have the same noise values for a given position and iteration.
 Default value is 4.
-- `magnitudeController.heightmapChannel`: Which color channel of the heightmap to react to, as enumerated in [code/constants.js]().
+- `magnitudeController.heightmapChannel`: Which color channel of the heightmap to react to, as enumerated in [code/constants.js](code/constants.js).
 Default value is the RGB channel.
 - `magnitudeController.controlFunction`: The name of the function that will be used to control the magnitude of each particle's acceleration at each iteration.
 Default value is a random control function.
 Valid values are:
     - `Noise`: Particles have an acceleration magnitude based on `utilityProperties.noiseType` noise.
     - `Random`: Particles have a random acceleration magnitude every iteration.
     - `Constant`: Particles have a constant acceleration magnitude.
     - `GlobalConstant`: Particles all have the same constant acceleration magnitude.
-    - `Speedup`: Particles increase their acceleration magnitude from `particleDefaults.minSpeed` to `particleDefaults.maxSpeed` over their lifspan.
+    - `Speedup`: Particles increase their acceleration magnitude from `particleDefaults.minSpeed` to `particleDefaults.maxSpeed` over their lifespan.
-    - `Slowdown`: Particles decrease their acceleration magnitude from `particleDefaults.maxSpeed` to `particleDefaults.minSpeed` over their lifspan.
+    - `Slowdown`: Particles decrease their acceleration magnitude from `particleDefaults.maxSpeed` to `particleDefaults.minSpeed` over their lifespan.
     - `Boosts`: Particle acceleration magnitudes vary from `particleDefaults.minSpeed` to `particleDefaults over `angleController.waveCount` sinusoidal waves.
     - `Heightmap`: Particle acceleration magnitude ranges from `particleDefaults.minSpeed` to `particleDefaults.maxSpeed` depending on the `magnitudeController.heightmapChannel` value at the particle's position.
     - `TimeMux`: Particles start with an acceleration magnitude defined by `magnitudeController.controlMuxA` and over the course of the simulation shift to an acceleration magnitude defined by `magnitudeController.controlMuxA` using `utilityProperties.easingFunction` to ease between values defined by each control function.